VoronDesign/Voron-Hardware/V0_Simple_Display/README.md

 ![PCB](Images/1.jpg)

 # Wiring Diagram #
+## This is diagam works for all revisions but rev2 can now also connect using a 10pin ribbon directly to the SKR mini e3 v2
 ![Wiring](Images/Simple_Display_Wiring.png)

+## for Rev2 if you are using an SKR mini e3 v2 you can connect it directly to the EXP1 header on the MCU

 ## The board was designed to be a cheaper alternative to the V0 Display by Timmit: ##